6 General Liability Limits Every Business Owner Should Know

 4. Personal & Advertising Injury

-Personal and advertising injury refers to things like libel or slander that someone accuses you of.
-This coverage has its own occurrence limit not affected by the general per-occurrence limit.
 The personal and advertising injury limit applies to each affected claimant, not the entire occurrence.
 So, if more than one person was deemed injured from an incident, each person would be able to receive compensation based on the limit for this coverage.
-However, it does diminish the general aggregate limit when a claim is made.
+However, it diminishes the general aggregate limit when a claim is made.

 Personal & Advertising Injury Example

-Your general liability policy has an aggregate limit of $2 million with a personal and advertising injury limit of $500,000.
-On a Facebook post, you say something about a competitor’s services, and the comment goes viral.
 The competitor loses business because of the post and claims that your assertion is wrong, and your business is sued for libel for $300,000.
 The personal and advertising injury limit pays to defend you in this claim, and the aggregate limit goes down by $300,000 for the year.

 5. Damage to Premises Rented to You

 Many business owners rent commercial space and are required to obtain liability insurance.
 Often, this coverage requirement is a minimum of $1 million per event, with each event counting toward the general aggregate.
-It is not the same as the per-occurrence limit, although these two often have matching limits of $1 million.
+It is not the same as the per-occurrence limit, though these two often have matching limits of $1 million.

 This coverage limit is triggered when there is damage incurred.
 Damage is often incurred by fire, but claims for vandalism, burst pipes, and other perils resulting in damage to the leased building are covered.